radhikaagumbe/StudentVotingApp/Readme.md

 ```
 jdbc:mysql://<mysql-server-address>/<database-name> <mysql-username> <mysql-password>
 ```
-In the following example, the mysql server is running at `localhost:3306` and the `student` database can be accessed using the user name `voting` and password `app`:
+In the following example, the MySQL server is running at `localhost:3306` and the `student` database can be accessed using the user name `voting` and password `app`:
 ```
 jdbc:mysql://localhost:3306/student voting app
 ```
 ## Running the application
-The following caommand can be used to run the application:
+The following command can be used to run the application:
 ```
 ./mvn spring-boot:run
 ```